Need some CTA examples to inspire you and provide some ideas for your own calls to action?

 Promote another account

-In Richard Branson’s video post below, he’s promoting an associated Instagram account, using a subtle CTA to get people to follow.
+In this video post from Richard Branson, he’s promoting an associated Instagram account, using a subtle CTA to get people to follow.

 Download this list of 60+ call to action examples so you have it to refer back to: